PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Introduction

 To learn the implicit physics, most current T2V foundation models are trained on massive collections of high-quality text–video data pairs.
 However, collecting and annotating such data is extremely costly and labor-intensive.
 Moreover, models obtained through such supervised fine-tuning (SFT) or training still exhibit limited physics reasoning ability.
 For instance, OpenAI Sora2~\cite{sora} and Google DeepMind Veo3.1~\cite{veo3} often fail in complex human motions or physical phenomena, as shown in Fig.~\ref{fig:teaser}, \ref{fig:comparison_1}, \ref{fig:comparison_2}, and \ref{fig:comparison_3}.
 The key reason is that there are no negative training data to provide contrastive signals discouraging physically inconsistent generations.

-The emergence of direct preference optimization~\cite{dpo} (DPO) may provide a potential solution to address the limitations of SFT.
-However, directly using DPO may encounter three problems: (i) Lack of training data pairs that comprehensively capture physical activities, interactions, and phenomena. (ii) The supervision is mainly based on the Bradley–Terry (BT) probabilistic model, which only compares pairwise data samples.
-Such binary win/lose feedback lacks the guidance of physics-aware rewarding and struggles to capture inherently holistic global preference signals, such as physical plausibility and motion smoothness. (iii) Vanilla DPO duplicates the training model as a fixed reference, which consumes substantial GPU memory and significantly decreases computational efficiency.
+The emergence of direct preference optimization~\cite{dpo} (DPO) may provide a potential solution.
+However, directly using DPO may encounter three problems: (i) Lack of training data pairs that comprehensively capture physical activities, interactions, and phenomena. (ii) The correct physics preference optimization cannot be guaranteed because vanilla DPO uses generated video as winning case and the physical realism of the generated video is limited and some challenging cases remain difficult to generate with correct physics.
+The supervision is mainly based on the Bradley–Terry (BT) probabilistic model, which only compares a single pair of generated samples.
+Such single binary comparison struggles to capture inherently holistic global preference signals of physical plausibility. (iii) Vanilla DPO copies the full model as reference, which consumes substantial GPU memory and decreases efficiency.